MooersLab/ofat4xtals/README.md

 ## Printing the design

-Invariably, you will want to print out the workbook for the purpose of pasting it into a laboratory notebook.
+Invariably, you will want to print and paste the worksheet into a laboratory notebook.
 The printing of all the components of the spreadsheet requires the setting of several print areas within Excel.
-It takes about 10 to 20 minutes to carry out this task so allow sufficient time.
+It takes about 10 to 20 minutes to complete this task so allow sufficient time.

 This is the protocol that we use: